How to Avoid Utility-Related Scams and Fraud

 Emergency payment scams.
 Beware of anyone claiming you will be disconnected if you do not pay immediately.
 Utilities are required to provide prior notice well before services can be disconnected for non-payment and do not disconnect service outside normal business hours.

-Utility companies do not require immediate payment by prepaid debit card or gift card or contact you for personal information.
-If you are told your account is past due, check your account’s status online or call the customer service number listed on your utility bill.
-Learn about your rights from OCC’s Your Guide to Energy Disconnection and Reconnection fact sheet.
+Utility companies do not require immediate payment by prepaid debit card or gift card or contact you for personal or account information.
+If you are told your account is past due, check its status online or call the customer service number listed on your utility bill.
+Learn about your rights from OCC’s Your Guide to Energy Disconnection and Reconnection at www.occ.ohio.gov.

 Utility worker imposters.
-Someone may claim to be at your home to reset, repair, replace or inspect your meter or other utility-related devices.
-If utility employees or authorized contractors have a legitimate need to access your home, you will be notified in advance with time to confirm the appointment.
-Utility service or equipment related charges will typically be added to your bill.
+Someone may claim to be at your home to work on utility-related equipment.
+If utility employees or authorized contractors need to access your property, you will be notified in advance with time to confirm the appointment.

-After widespread power outages a scammer may offer to restore power for an upfront fee.
+After widespread power outages, a scammer may offer to restore power for an upfront fee.
 Utilities do not require payment to restore service after a natural disaster or related outages.
-Learn more, including about the critical customer list, from OCC’s Power Outages: Safety Tips and Consumer Rights fact sheet.

 False refunds or discounts.
 You may be promised refunds, free products, or services.
-Always thoroughly check out claims before providing any information or allowing a stranger into your home.
-If a legitimate overpayment has occurred, your account will be credited without any need to provide or verify utility account information.
+Check these claims before providing any information or allowing a stranger into your home.
+If an overpayment has occurred, your account will be credited without any need to provide or verify personal or account information.

 Caller ID spoofing.
-“Spoofing” technology can be used to change the readout appearing on Caller ID.
-Do not answer calls when you are unsure.
-Hang up if a call seems suspicious.
-Do not call questionable or unverified numbers.
-Contact your utility with the number found on your bill.
+“Spoofing” technology can be used to change the readout appearing on caller ID.
+It is important to be cautious even if it looks like your utility company is calling you.
+If you are unsure, contact your utility with the number found on your bill.

 Door-to-door.
-Scammers posing as utility representatives or as natural gas or electric service suppliers have been reported.
-Always ask to see a picture ID and check them out before allowing anyone to enter your home.
+Scammers posing as utility representatives have been reported.
+Always ask to see a photo ID and verify with the company before allowing anyone to enter your home.
 Be cautious about sharing any personal information, including utility bills.

 Avoid being scammed

 Protect personal information.
 Utilities will not contact you to ask for your personal or account information.
-Be wary about sharing or verifying sensitive information like account numbers, credit card information or any personal information.
-Do not show your utility bill to anyone claiming to need to check or verify charges.
+Be wary about sharing or verifying sensitive information and do not show your utility bill to anyone claiming to need to check or verify charges.

 Take your time.
-Scammers often use high pressure tactics and want you to act fast, so you cannot verify their claims.
-Review your bills monthly and question unfamiliar charges.
+Scammers often use high-pressure tactics and want you to act fast, so you cannot verify their claims.
+Review your bills monthly, question unfamiliar charges, and do your research before signing a contract.

 Report scams

 If you suspect fraud, contact local law enforcement.
 The Attorney General’s Office can also address utility scams.
-Call 1-800-282-0515, or complete their online complaint form at www.ohioattorneygeneral.gov.
-A form can also be printed and mailed to:
+Call 1-800-282-0515 or complete their online complaint form at www.ohioattorneygeneral.gov.

-For direct questions and complaints about utility services, including scams, contact the Public Utilities Commission of Ohio.
-You can file informal complaints via their online complaint form at www.puco.ohio.gov, call 1-800-686-7826, or write to them at:
+Direct questions and complaints about utility services, including scams, to the PUCO.
+File informal complaints via their online complaint form at www.puco.ohio.gov, or call 1-800-686-7826.

 To download: Click the folder with a down arrow icon.
 To print: Click the printer icon in the top right of the display.